luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

         end if - statement parse tries

 If we reached here, we have parsed a valid statement.

+remember where the full statment ends

+        .lastSourceLineNum = .lexer.maxSourceLineNum
+        if .lastSourceLineNum<.sourceLineNum, .lastSourceLineNum = .sourceLineNum

 Check validity of adjective-statement combination

         key = key.toLowerCase()